mpv-player/mpv/DOCS/man/options.rst

     The default of 2.0 is somewhat conservative and will mostly just apply to skies or directly sunlit surfaces.
 A setting of 0.0 disables this option.

+``--gamut-warning``
+    If enabled, mpv will mark all clipped/out-of-gamut pixels that exceed a given threshold (currently hard-coded to 101%).
+The affected pixels will be inverted to make them stand out.
+Note: This option applies after the effects of all of mpv's color space transformation / tone mapping options, so it's a good idea to combine this with ``--tone-mapping=clip`` and use ``--target-gamut`` to set the gamut to simulate.
+For example, ``--target-gamut=bt.709`` would make mpv highlight all pixels that exceed the gamut of a standard gamut (sRGB) display.
+This option also does not work well with ICC profiles, since the 3DLUTs are always generated against the source color space and have chromatically-accurate clipping built in.

 ``--use-embedded-icc-profile``
     Load the embedded ICC profile contained in media files such as PNG images.
     (Default: yes).
 Note that this option only works when also using a display